dkeiss/aicurator/readme.md

-This project compares the Selenium self Healing approach of Healenium with the AI-based approach of AICurator.
+This project compares the Selenium self-Healing approach of Healenium with the AI-based approach of AICurator.
 The comparison is based on a sample web application that requires healing for different versions of the frontend page.
 The healing process is repeatable, allowing AICurator and Healenium to be compared.